Brown-Puzzle-Club/bph-site/README.md

   - **Windows/other:** [Install PostgreSQL 14](https://www.postgresql.org/download/) from here and add the correct path env variables such that `pg_config` is found from the terminal (`which pg_config` in unix terminal)
 - Start the development server with `./manage.py runserver`
   - If you get a warning (red text) about making migrations, stop the server, run `./manage.py migrate`, then start it again.
-  - If all went well, the dev server should start, printing its local URL to stdout.
+  - If all went well, the dev server should start.
+  - Go to `http://localhost:8000/api/...` to see any of your API queries.
-- Build and serve React
+- Build and serve the site
   - Requirements: [Node LTS](https://nodejs.org/en/download)
   - `cd` into the `client/` directory and run `npm istall`
-  - _React-only development_
-    - `npm run dev` and type the route you are developing into your browser url.
-  - _Django-integrated development_
-    - Build the react project to Django static files by running `npm run build`.
-Alternatively, you can run `npm run build-watch` to have rebuilds occur on new file edits.
-    - View the react page served on the Django route you made by following the `./manage.py runserver` steps above.
+  - `npm run dev`and go to `http://localhost:5173/` to see the site!
+(This needs to be run with the server for api routes to work)

 # Style Guide